FE8Dev/FE8RProject/FE8_arsenals.md

 ## Bow

-A 4-6 range Bow that raises Avoid and Speed.
+A 3-6 range Bow that raises Avoid and Speed.
 From its second version onwards, it inflicts Shadow and Curse.
+Its last version has increased range.

 ### Earliest access